Table Of Contents_

 To determine the best sliding miter saw, we considered the following features — motor and RPMs, positive stops and bevel angles, additional accessories, and safety features.
 A strong motor and high RPMs will give you the power you need to easily make cuts, even with thicker pieces of wood.
 Depending on your project needs, a comprehensive range of positive stops and a widely adjustable bevel angle can help make cutting faster and easier.
 And finally, additional features can give you confidence that you’re making precise cuts while safety is always going to be an important feature.
+That is the beauty of using the best tools.

 After considering all of the above, we selected the DEWALT DW715 15-Amp 12-Inch Single-Bevel Compound Miter Saw as our Top Pick.
 This saw features a 15-amp motor with speeds of up to 4,000 RPMs.
 The four positive stops are ideal for the casual or professional user while a maximum 2×8 crosscut capacity is impressive as well.
 Keep reading to learn more about our top picks.